praj0080/CST8913/Lab6/lab6.md

 -A thorough record concerning the migrating procedure.
 ## **Bonus Challenge: Infrastructure as Code (IaC) Implementation**
 - Azure service deployment is done automatically by Terraform/Bicep scripts.
--It decreases human mistaken configurations and improves repeatability.
+- It decreases human mistaken configurations and improves repeatability.

 ---
 ### **Conclusion**